Giskard Hub: behind the LLMs evaluation platform

 Wrapping-up

 That's the big picture of Giskard Hub 🌌, what it does, how it's built, and where it's going.
 The pace of the LLM industry makes this kind of platform both genuinely useful and genuinely hard to build.
-The real challenge isn't technical, it's figuring out the right problems to solve in a space where the ground shifts every few months.
+The real challenge is to constantly adapt the hub capabilities to address the right security problems emerging in this landscape that reinvents itself every few months.